Personal Property Inventories for Insurance Claims

 Public Adjusters Negotiate on Behalf of Policy Holders … Not Their Contractor

-All of my business comes to me by way of my internet advertising and referrals.
+I am a licensed public adjuster and all my business comes to me by way of my internet advertising and referrals.
 I do not “chase fires and storms” or otherwise solicit policyholders who have suffered a loss to hire me.
 A potential client (or the person referring them) must contact me, first.

 Referrals come to me regularly from former clients, attorneys, insurance agents, and building contractors who recommend me to policyholders that they know, and that might benefit from my involvement with their insurance claim.